web3-authn/tatchi/sdk/docs/wallet-iframe-architecture.md

 ## High‑Level Design

 - Parent SDK (`PasskeyManager`):
-  - Public APIs unchanged: `register`, `signTransactions`, `signAndSendTransactions`, etc.
+  - Public APIs unchanged: `register`, `login`, `signTransactionsWithActions`, `signAndSendTransactions`, `sendTransaction`, etc.
-  - On `init(options)`, mounts an invisible iframe to `walletOrigin` and performs a READY handshake over a `MessageChannel`.
+  - On init (via router/provider), mounts an invisible iframe to `walletOrigin` (or same‑origin in dev via Vite plugin) and performs a CONNECT→READY handshake using a `MessageChannel`.
-  - Each API call sends a typed RPC request to the iframe and awaits a typed response with `requestId` correlation, timeouts, and cancellation.
+  - Each API call sends a typed RPC request to the iframe and awaits a typed response with `requestId` correlation, progress events, timeouts, and cancellation.

 - WalletIframe (wallet origin):
-  - Loads a minimal wallet bundle under strict CSP; no third‑party runtime CDNs.
+  - Loads the host module (`/sdk/wallet-iframe-host.js`) from the wallet origin (dev: served by `tatchiDev`; prod: deployed with your wallet site) under COOP/COEP + Permissions‑Policy.
-  - Spawns signer + VRF workers; owns IndexedDB for encrypted keys.
+  - Spawns signer + VRF WASM workers; owns IndexedDB for encrypted key material and user prefs on the wallet origin.
-  - Implements RPC handlers: on `REQUEST_signTransactionsWithActions` or `REQUEST_registerPasskey` performs WebAuthn and calls local workers; returns only signature/signed txs.
+  - Implements RPC handlers for PM_* messages; performs WebAuthn and calls local workers; returns only sanitized results (signed txs, signatures, status).
-  - For WebAuthn user activation, coordinates a visible wallet‑origin custom element (`<w3a-tx-confirmer>`) or the embedded button flow; no new popups.
+  - For WebAuthn user activation, coordinates visible wallet‑origin surfaces (modal/drawer or embedded button) and never opens popups.

 ## Components & Ownership